 Once program fees have been paid, students will incur no additional program costs.
 However, students may wish to have small sums of money to purchase vending snacks and to use the dormitory laundry facilities.
 (Please note that parents and students will be held liable for any expenses related to damage to university property caused by the student while a participant in the program.)

 Am I required to stay on campus?

-All students are required to stay on campus for the entire six-weeks, including weekends.
+All students are required to stay on campus for the entire five-weeks, including weekends.
 An important component of the SAMS program is having participants experience college life through dormitory living.

 Where on campus will I be staying?

 Students will be housed in the campus dormitories.
 Two students will be paired to each room.
 Female students will reside in Blount Towers and males will reside in Rawlings Hall.
 You can find out more about these facilities at http://www.morgan.edu/Administration/Student_Affairs/Office_of_Residence_Life/Residence_Halls.html.

 Who will supervise the students while they are staying in the residence hall?

 Two resident assistants (RAs) are assigned to each dormitory.
 Female personnel staff female dorms and male personnel staff male dorms.
 RAs coordinate all residential activities for the students during the week and weekends.
 They are responsible for students Monday through Friday whenever students are not in class.
 They remain on call 24-hours on weekends.

 What other activities will there be in addition to classes?